advaith1/dbl-css/dark/README.md

 The Better Dark theme always shows the dark theme, regrdless of the user's setting.

-Also, this theme removes ads on your bot page!
+~~Also, this theme removes ads on your bot page!~~ Update: DBL now shows ads on all bot pages. :(

 ## Adding this theme